timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 active_length: 1
 ```

-Now, for the second suffix `et`.
+Now, to the second suffix `et`.
 Again, we notice that it is not in the tree, which means we should do some splitting.
 The active point, pointing to the first `e` in the `elvet` edge, helps us find the split location.
-In addition to the split, we also should follow rule 2 of the active point and create a suffix link from the previously inserted node to the one we just created:
+In addition to the split, we also should follow rule 2 and create a suffix link from the previously inserted node to the one we just created:

 {:refdef: style="text-align: center;"}
 ![Ukkonen 6-2](/assets/images/ukkonen-6-2.png)